nakayama-kazuki/202x/power-punch/en/readme.md

 ## 5. Insights from Change

-Things that are hard to notice in snapshots can become apparent by demonstrating change, making it easier for participants to gain insights.
-This is a ponchi-e used in discussions on real projects.
-With a ponchi-e that includes multiple changes in a Before & After format, participants' thoughts cannot keep up.
+Things that are hard to notice only in snapshots can become apparent by demonstrating change, making it easier for participants to gain insights.
+This is a doodle used in discussions on real projects.
+With a doodle that omits several changes in a Before & After format, participants\' thoughts cannot keep up.

+★★★

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-006.gif' />

-By inserting ponchi-e that express multiple changes in between, you can draw out more perspectives from participants, leading to early detection and improvement of issues.
+By inserting ponchi★★★-e that express multiple changes in between, you can draw out more perspectives from participants, leading to early detection and improvement of issues.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-007.gif' />